hopeforcode/FileStorage/README.md

-# ECE180a-GroupProject
-A bit more challenging, a bit more work, but a lot more rewarding!

 ## It's Chloe's World, We're Just Living In It

 Chloe is the Director of Engineering at JobCo, a company that exists somewhere within a universe full of possibility -- so much possibility in fact -- that anything that *can* happen, probably already has.
 Chloe likes to believe that she has an open mind.
 But the trouble with having an open mind is that people will insist on coming along and trying to put things in it.
 So despite the fact that everyone knows that Zombies don't exist, several are tenured and working in the Marketing Department.